leandrogaspar/expert-giggle/README.md

 # Python Test
-> Simple Python application usin MongoDB
+> Simple Python application using MongoDB

 You can find the API doc [here](https://documenter.getpostman.com/view/4045821/RWgxtuNV)